FDA probes diabetes drug metformin for carcinogen NDMA

-(Reuters) - The U.S. Food and Drug Administration is investigating whether the diabetes drug metformin had unsafe levels of a cancer-causing chemical and will recommend recalls as appropriate, the agency said on Thursday.
+(Reuters) - The U.S. Food and Drug Administration and other healthcare regulators are investigating whether diabetes drug metformin had contaminations of a cancer-causing chemical that prompted a recall of a commonly used heartburn medication this year.

-The move is part of the agency’s broader push to investigate a range of drugs for the presence of the carcinogen, known as N-nitrosodimethylamine (NDMA), with popular heartburn medication Zantac being recalled this year for fear it contained NDMA.
+The move is part of the FDA’s broader push to investigate a range of drugs for the presence of the carcinogen, known as N-nitrosodimethylamine (NDMA), with heartburn drug Zantac being recalled this year for fear it contained NDMA.

-The FDA later downplayed those fears, saying levels of contamination in the drug, also known as ranitidine, “are similar to the levels you would expect to be exposed to if you ate common foods like grilled or smoked meats.”
+The FDA later added that levels of contamination in Zantac, also known as ranitidine, “are similar to the levels you would expect to be exposed to if you ate common foods like grilled or smoked meats.”

+European Union drugs watchdog EMA said it was asking companies to test metformin medicines in the EU for NDMA, reacting to findings in Singapore of NDMA impurity in some metformin products.

+EMA said Singapore’s Health Sciences Authority (HSA) was recalling three out of the 46 metformin products tested.

+The Canadian health regulator, in turn, said that it was not aware of any metformin products in Canada containing NDMA above acceptable limits, but was working closely with international regulatory partners on its assessment of the issue.

+It has also asked companies to test their products and is collecting samples from them to conduct its own testing, it added.

-Metformin is a first-line medication for the treatment of type 2 diabetes.
+Metformin is a standard medication during early stages of type 2 diabetes.
 It helps control high blood sugar and is marketed under a number of brand names, including Fortamet and Glucophage.

 The FDA’s investigation follows other countries’ findings of low levels of NDMA in metformin drugs there, the agency said.